gth2103/UID-project/README.md

 # uid-project

-An app to schedule lunch datesm at Columbia University
+An app to schedule lunch dates at Columbia University